 Vaishnavism is one of the major sect within the broader Vedic or Hindu spiritual culture.
 In Bengal, Vaishnavism is known as Gaudiya Vaishnavism or Chaitanya Vaishnavism which was a Hindu religious movement inspired by Chaitanya Mahaprabhu in 16th century in Indian subcontinent.
 ChaitanyaMahaprabhu rejuvenated the culture of Krishna devotion.
-So a large number of Vaishnava Hindu Temples are seen in this region.
-Here’s a list of top ten Vaishnava Hindu temples in Bangladesh.
+So a large number of Vaishnava temples are seen in this region.
+Here’s a list of top 10 Hindu Vaishnava temples in Bangladesh.

 Shri Chaitanya Mahaprabhu Temple

 Shri Chaitanya Mahaprabhu Temple is the ancestral residence of Chaitanya Deva, Dhaka Dhakshin, Sylhet.
 This Vaishnava temple is one of the most prefered Hindu tourist spots.

 It is a five hundred year old temple and it is famous for its architectural and religious atmosphere.
 It is said that on one Sunday in the month of Chaitra Mahaprabhu came from Navadwip to visit his ancestral residence.
 So an annual Baruni Mela sits here throughout the month of Chaitra.

 Kheturi Temple is located in Godagari, Rajshahi.
 Kheturi is the birth place of Narottam Dasa Thakur, one of the prominent followers of Chaitanya Mahaprabhu.

 He established the Chaitanya idol here in 1582 and made his devotion under a tree named Tamal at his residence.
 On the occasion of the birth anniversary of Narottama Dasa Thakur, Narottama Purnima festival is held in Kheturi Temple Complex annually.